rakhiPurwar/rakhiPurwar/README.md

 <p align="left">

 I'm a pre-final year CSE Student at BMS Institute of Technology 🏫 Bangalore.
-I am trying out my hands at the new innovations💥& research in the field of Machine Learning, Deep Learning and AI.
+I like to solve open-ended problems with intuitive and innovative solutions.
+Looking for opportunities in the field of software development.
+Engaged in learning new libraries and features to account for better performance of the technologies and amplified user experience.
 I have just started contributing to open source and looking forward to contributing more.
 I am a firm believer of lifelong learning which is an essential aspect of thriving as a software engineer which I aspire to become :dizzy:

 ***
 # My Story 😊👩
  <img align = "right"  width = "350"  src="https://miro.medium.com/max/875/0*K2WLMTExLyida7OR.gif" >

-- 🔭 I’m currently working on Machine Learning :purple_heart:, Python :snake:, Deep Learning and looking forward to learn Open Cv.
+- 🔭 I’m currently learning Flutter and looking forward to learn Web development.
-- 🌱 I’m currently learning how to implement various Deep Learning models.
-- 👯 I’m looking to collaborate on a project that matches my interests of ML/DL and NLP.
+- 👯 I’m looking to collaborate on a project that matches my interests of ML/DL/FLutter.
 - 🔍 I’m looking for an internship so that I can gain some practical experience on how the corporate world works, and how I can apply my knowledge of ML/Dl in building something useful to real world and learn more. 😎
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rakhi-purwar-0463a7170/), [Gmail](rakhipurwar20@gmail.com).
 - 💪 Most Important trait: Willingness to learn new skills is one of the most important qualities employers look for when hiring new employees and I have got that.